tquangsdh20/text2ipa/README.md

 #### Parameters:

 - `text` : The text you want to convert to IPA
-- `language` : Choose between English US, English UK and French ('am', 'br' or 'fr')
+- `language` : Choose between English US, English UK and French ('en' or 'fr')
-- `proxy` : Optional parameter

 #### For instance: